Stuycs-K/APCS1-LAB02-Template/README.md

 # APCS1-LAB02

-You must write three methods, and write a main that tests them.
+You must write three methods, and write many tests for each.
+Do not forget to test empty strings where appropriate.

 ## Methods to write: